engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

 #### On the S3 instance

 1. Pull the latest repository from GitHub.
 Change the folder `cd CivicSeed` and then `git pull origin`.
-2. Restart the server. `forever -o out.log -e err.log restart bin/server`
+2. Restart the server. `forever -o out.log -e err.log restart bin/server` Note that for some server-side changes you may need to completely stop the server and then start it again from scratch. `forever stopall` then `forever -o out.log -e err.log start bin/server`